What is a 70% LTV mortgage

 Make sure you know how much a mortgage will really cost you before taking it out.

-This is known as the true cost.
-It’s the total amount you'll pay back over the initial fixed or discounted period.
+This is the total amount you'll pay back over the initial fixed or discounted period.

 ¹ Money Advice Service: How much deposit do I need for a mortgage?